1024inc/engineering-blog/eng-paths/technical_lead_manager.md

 <tr><td  markdown="1">

 - Manages independently; communicates context to the team and surfaces concise people and technical information to upper management.
-- Able to communicate technical concepts to business stakeholders and business objectives to the technical team.
+- Able to communicate technical concepts to business stakeholders and business objectives to the technical team. .
 - Sets clear expectations for team members; solicits, synthesizes, and delivers feedback.
-- Communicates timeline, scope, and technical concerns inside and outside OBTs to all relevant stakeholders
+- Communicates timeline, scope, and technical concerns inside and outside OBTs to all relevant stakeholders.
-- Leads delivery of major initiatives on clear timelines
+- Leads delivery of major initiatives on clear timelines.
-- Owns the quarterly Roadmaps/OKR setting and review process for teams under their oversight
+- Owns the quarterly Roadmaps/OKR setting and review process for teams under their oversight.
-- Able to identify areas of strategic technical debt and provide cost/benefit analysis for eliminating this debt and suggested timelines for how to prioritize it
+- Able to identify areas of strategic technical debt and provide cost/benefit analysis for eliminating this debt and suggested timelines for how to prioritize it.
-- Comfortable managing team members with different skill sets and technical areas of focus
+- Comfortable managing team members with different skill sets and technical areas of focus.
 - Sells Beyond as a company and their organization as a team to potential candidates.
 Inspires potential recruits to join the company.
-- Leads and embodies team culture
+- Leads and embodies team culture.

 </td></tr>
 </table>